 - Once the Policy is removed, Scalefusion client on the device will make a best-case attempt to remove the password and also will make sure not to enforce a password on device.

 Question: We have set a password policy but the policy is not enforced?

 Answer: If the user already has set a stronger password than the enforced one, then they will not be prompted to change the password.

-Question: Why are the user's asked to confirm the password again after setting it?
+Question: Why are the users asked to confirm the password again after setting it?

 Question: Why does the Reset Password/Remove Password Policy option, remove the password from device?

 Answer: This might be due to various reasons.
-It might be the case that of the device is 8.0 and above and the reset password token was not activated OR there is another Device Admin (like an email application) which has enforced a stronger password.
+It might be the case that if the device is 8.0 and above and the reset password token was not activated OR there is another Device Admin (like an email application) which has enforced a stronger password.